-Our physical therapists (PTs) and athletic trainers (ATCs) are highly qualified, licensed healthcare professionals who treat people of all ages and abilities, helping them to improve and maintain function and quality of life.
-As movement experts, we provide comprehensive rehabilitation to enable students to overcome pain, dysfunction and disability.
+Our physical therapists (PTs) are highly qualified, licensed healthcare professionals who treat people of all ages and abilities, helping them to improve and maintain function and quality of life.
+As movement experts, we provide comprehensive rehabilitation to enable students to overcome pain, dysfunction, and disability.
 Our staff work with students on a one-on-one basis to determine all of the factors involved in an injury or disability, whether it’s related to overuse syndromes, postural imbalances, trauma, athletic injuries, acute or chronic pain, or managing pre- or post-surgical rehabilitation.
-We work collaboratively with all members of a patient’s healthcare team, including UHC physicians, to ensure excellent communication and follow through, and develop an individualized treatment plan to meet each patient’s treatment goals.
+We work collaboratively with all members of a patient’s healthcare team, including University Health Services physicians, to ensure excellent communication and follow through, and develop an individualized treatment plan to meet each patient’s treatment goals.

 A referral is not required to receive treatment.
 However, we highly recommend that you get an in-house referral for our services to maximize your potential for insurance reimbursement (even if you have a referral from an outside medical provider).
 Additionally, your insurance company may require a referral or pre-authorization before you begin treatment.
 Please contact your insurance company directly for more information.
-To get a referral, call 541-346-2770 to set up an appointment with a sports medicine doctor or a nurse practitioner in the University Health Center.
+To get a referral, call 541-346-2770 to set up an appointment with a doctor or a nurse practitioner at University Health Services.

-- Ongoing rehabilitation is longer-term, usually lasting for weeks or months.
+Ongoing rehabilitation usually lasts for weeks or months.
 It is meant to systematically and progressively reduce pain and improve function that is compromised by an injury or other medical condition.
 Treatment may focus on patient education, therapeutic exercise, manual therapy, and other treatment strategies to improve function and help return patients to optimal levels of activity.

 Ongoing rehabilitation is offered on a scheduled basis.
-During your initial appointment, you will receive a complete evaluation and initial treatment for a flat fee of $75.
-The cost of follow-up treatment varies according to the length and complexity of your session.
-If you have concerns about the cost of care, please let us know prior to your appointment; we can often create a customized treatment plan that will help address your financial needs.
+During your initial appointment, you will receive a complete evaluation and initial treatment.
 Areas of expertise for our clinical staff include:

 - Manual therapy